 Professional and Ethical Expectations of Students and Employers

-As a member of the National Association of Colleges and Employers, the Career Resource Center adheres to professional standards which:
+As a member of the National Association of Colleges and Employers, Career Services adheres to professional standards which:

 - Promote a fair and equitable recruitment process for both students and employers